gauthamp10/freedownloadmanager-linux-appimage/.github/README.md

 Most of these dependencies are already satisfied if you are running a Debian or Ubuntu based desktop Linux distribution.
 For instance, Manjaro only needed strings from `binutils` to compile the AppImage.

+## Current limitations

+System integration isn't complete as the app is missing an icon and can't be removed via Appimagelauncher.

 ## Instructions

-Run `bash <(curl -sSL https://raw.githubusercontent.com/gauthamp10/freedownloadmanager-linux-appimage/main/freedownloadmanager.sh)` in your terminal.
+Run `bash <(curl -sSL https://raw.githubusercontent.com/FanderWasTaken/freedownloadmanager-linux-appimage/main/freedownloadmanager.sh)` in your terminal.

 ## Author